naelah/nurali93.github.io-v2/about/index.md

 comments: false
 ---

 I am a programmer.
 Working full-time as a front-end developer for [Suria Labs Development](www.surialabs.com).
+I live in Tokyo with my lovely wife [Nael](naelah.github.io) who is also an awesome developer.
+Together we fight crime and save the world.
+To the batmobile!
 <hr>
 # What I Do?
 {: .center}